 Hello there!
 If you remember, I posted about this property at 111 Little Bear Trail last year about this time (and posted an update last week).
 At any rate, as you can see, the house is up for sale again.
 The house did sell last year (under land contract), but that didn’t work out.

 The title is clear and the house is ready for new owners.
-We have lowered the price from $99,900 to $95,000 because it has a few areas that could use some cosmetic brushing up (the decks need to be stained and one of the rooms was left half painted by the previous tenant).
+The price is currently fluctuating due to upgrades we are working on.
 If we do these upgrades, the price will be going up.
 This price reflects an “as is” cash purchase.
-The roof (while sound) looks like it might be getting ready to be replaced.
-I will post updates if we tackle the cosmetic improvements.
-This is a good price.
+If you want to get in on the lowest price, act now!
 A similarly sized house (just down the road) is listed for sale at $135,000.

 Anyway, this post features pictures and descriptions so you can get a better idea of what the house and property looks like.
 If you click on the pictures you can see a larger version.
 The photos were taken with my phone and I am better at photographing crystals than houses.
 Just saying.
 Also, these photos are from last year because there was furniture left in the house that made for cluttered photos and the landscaping wasn’t kept up with like we like it to be.
 The flowers are actually starting to return (after Patti only having been there about a week!) but I think they didn’t grow as well as previously because the fairies weren’t happy.